 Report on PhD Dissertation Defense and Oral Exam

-This form must be signed by the examining committee (it should be brought to the oral exam) to certify the successful performance on the oral examination.
+The Defense Form must be signed by the examining committee (it should be brought to the oral exam) to certify the successful performance on the oral examination.
 The signed form should be returned to the Registrar's Office.

 Report on PhD Revisions

 If the examining committee requires revisions of text, the doctoral candidate must submit a signed Revisions Form to the Registrar’s Office.
 This form is required when minor or substantial revisions are requested by the examining committee.
-For a complete explanation of revision deadlines, read the information available on the DEC form.

 Deposit and Publication of Dissertation